ipfs/ipfs-blog/src/_blog/js-ipfs-0.55.0-greatly-improves-type-definitions.md

 ## 🔨 Breaking changes

-* Minimum supported node version is 14
+* The minimum supported Node.js version is 14
-* all core api methods now have types, some method signatures have changed, named exports are now used by the http, grpc and ipfs client modules
+* All core api methods now have types, some method signatures have changed (see Upgrade guide, above)
+* Named exports are now used by the http, grpc and ipfs client modules (see Future proofing, above)

 ## 🕷️ Bug fixes